shaimaa-hshalaby/javasript_Guide/12_Working_with_DOM/README.md

+## Browser API Term
+The term "Browser API" refers to a set of interfaces and methods provided by web browsers to allow developers to interact with and manipulate web content, such as HTML, CSS, and JavaScript, within a web page.
+These APIs provide a way to access and control various aspects of web browsers and the Document Object Model (DOM) of web pages.
+They are essential for building web applications and enhancing user experiences.

+Some common categories of Browser APIs include:

+**DOM API:** These APIs provide methods and objects for accessing and manipulating the DOM of a web page.
+Common DOM APIs include document, window, and the various methods for querying and manipulating elements in the DOM.

 ## Introduction to the Document Object Model (DOM)

 The Document Object Model, commonly referred to as the DOM, is a fundamental concept in web development.